Caleb-Mauldin/Caleb-Mauldin/README.md

-👋 `print(Hello, World!)`
+ `print("Hey there 👋")`

-🖥️ Problem Solver | Automation Fanatic
+🖥️ Problem Solver | Linux Geek

 Welcome to my corner of GitHub!
-With 18 years of experience navigating high-availability, Linux-driven environments, I’m constantly exploring ways to optimize, automate, and streamline systems.
+Just a guy who loves to troubleshoot and write code =)

 [LinkedIn](https://www.linkedin.com/in/calebmauldin/)
 <!---